shrumo/rbggamemanager/README.md

 The exchange between server and clients happends over TCP.
 A message is a **null terminated string**.
 (A sequence of characters ending with `\null`.)

 The first message is sent by manager to the player.
+It contains time (in seconds) the player will have for preparation to start playing.
-It contains the **low level RBG language game**.
+Then a message containing **low level RBG language game** is sent.

-The server then waits for some time (`time_for_player_compilation` flag) Afterwards the server sends the deadline as a **real number** (possibly containing a '.') representing the number of seconds a player has to make a move.

-The second message contains a number that represents which player is the client.
+The last preparation message contains a numer that represents the player the client is representing.
 (1 means the first player that appears in `#player` macro)

-Now the moves are being sent.
+The server then waits for clients to send `ready` message.
+If it arrives too late (`time_for_player_preparation`), the server ignores that and just starts the game.
+The game is started as soon as every player sends a `ready` message or `time_for_player_preparation` went up.

+Afterwards the server sends the deadline as a **real number** (possibly containing a '.') representing the number of seconds a player has to make a move, to the player that should take turn now.

+The server then waits for the player to send the move.

 The client who controls the player who has the current turn sends a message of the form:

 ```